 Forecasting for team growth

-While performance reviews can be time consuming, they are important for measuring team performance, productivity, and overall happiness.
-They can also be valuable for measuring customer satisfaction based on team member performance.
+While performance reviews can be time-consuming, they are important for evaluating team performance, productivity, and overall employee experience.
+These metrics can also be valuable for measuring customer satisfaction based on team member performance.

 Managing team performance involves: